 Headquarters: New Delhi

 This mock meat company is founded by Indian film industry celebrity couple Riteish and Genelia Deshmukh.
-Imagine Meats offers plant-based meat products like many Indian variants of Biryanis, kebabs, nuggets, sausages among others.
+Imagine Meats offers plant-based meat products like many Indian variants of Biryanis, kebabs, nuggets, and sausages among others.

 Headquarters: Mumbai, Maharashtra